SteveJops/test2task/README.md

 parsing.getDataFromSite() # returns list with in a 5 days`s  weather data
 parsing.main() # returns list with all the data

-import datadb.py (if will use sqllite3)
+import datadb.py (if use sqllite3)

 datadb.insertData() # returns None